truongdd03/Holistics/README.md

 ## Notes

 - This program can ignore lowercase/uppercase letters and spaces in commands.
 That said, it can understand invalid commands such as `SeT_____Hello__World` (`_` are spaces).
 However, lowercase/uppercase letters in keys/values are treated differently ("Hello" is different from "hello").
-- The set timeout command (EXPIRE) will delete the selected key after a specific amount of time.
-Note that there is no way to cancel this action.
-Even if the user deletes that key, the key will be deleted one more time if there is still a timeout.
 - The show timeout command (TTL) will display the remaining time that the key will be removed, not the origin timeout.
 - For simplicity, the timeout is lost after restoring the data.
 It's not so hard to allow the users to store multiple versions and save the timeout.
 But I decided not to do so since I didn't have much time.